Work & Career

 Don’t phone in a project because you don’t love the work or the client

 Not doing your best work because you aren’t super excited about it or you dislike the client is childish, immature and speaks poorly of your work ethic.
 You’re there to do the job you’re paid to do, not pass judgment on your boss or the client, Sloan says.
 “Barely covering the minimal expectations, when I know the employee can and has done better, bugs me to no end,” he adds.
+These are the things your work colleagues wish they could tell you.

 Clients are not your therapists

 When working closely with another person, it’s easy to forget that they are the client and are paying you for your services, especially in personal professions like healthcare services.
 But just because you’ve developed a friendly relationship with a client doesn’t mean you can unload on them as if they are your friends.
 “Given that this is a very personal type of business, a caregiver may feel comfortable talking about non-work related topics.
 Most of the time it’s fine but occasionally we will hear about an employee discussing their personal matters or ‘nontraditional’ interests, hobbies, or affiliations,” says Jonathan Marsh, owner of Home Helpers of Bradenton.”Employees must always remember that clients are not therapists.”
-Got something you really need to get off your chest?
-Use these 13 therapist-approved tips to find a therapist you can trust.

 People have long memories

 File this under sad but true: Do your job well and people will be grateful but do it terribly and people will remember you forever—and the worse you do, the longer they’ll remember it.
 This isn’t to give you a panic attack but rather to emphasize that you need to be consistently kind and hard-working, even with clients or bosses you think are temporary.
 “I wish my employees understood the longer term, life implications of how they interact on this job, who they build relationships with and who they choose to alienate,” says Dana Barrett, talk radio host and business commentator.
 “I’ve had people circle back into my career 20 years later and they really do remember how you treated them.”
+These everyday habits could be derailing your career.

 We don’t want to have to tell you what to do all the time